OSQUAREG/Blogger-Zone/README.md

 3. Design/Specifications
 4. User Authentication
 5. User Authorization
-6. User's Dashboard (User Profile and User Articles)
-7. Article Viewing & Commenting
+6. What I Learnt
+7. How to Run it Locally
+8. Screenshots Sample

 ## 1. Introduction